yarenk/stackoverflow-python-scraper/README.md

 - Generates a responsive HTML version with modern styling
 - Creates a shareable ZIP package containing both formats
 - Mobile-friendly and print-ready output
+- Note: Don't forget to change page size to get more data.
 ## Installation

 1. Clone this repository: